minimaxir/stylecloud/README.md

 ## Usage

 You can use stylecloud in a Python script or as a standalone CLI app.
+For example, let's say you have a text of the U.S. Constitution `constitution.txt`.

 Python script: